mhariri-codemaster/Insight-DataEng-Coding-Challenge/README.md

 # Anomaly Detection Code

 This code is used to detect anomalies in purchase orders submitted through a stream log.
 The code first reads the history of previous purchase orders made by customers and saves them into a record, as well as friend/unfriend requests submitted by those customers to form a social network.
 New purchase orders and friend/unfriend requests are then used to update the record and network as they are recieved.
 The code checks every new purchase order of a customer against previous ones in the customer's social network and decides wether it was an anomaly.
 When all streaming information is read, the code returns a file with a list of all anomalous purchase submissions.
+The assignment can be found at https://github.com/InsightDataScience/anomaly_detection

 ## Approach